 Day tour from Hanoi to Ninh Binh

-If you don’t have much time on your Vietnam itinerary, you may want to make a whirlwind stop at Ninhh Binh via a day tour.
+If you don’t have much time on your Vietnam itinerary, you may want to make a whirlwind stop at Ninh Binh via a day tour.
 Day tours to Ninh Binh from Hanoi are offered in almost all the tourist agencies dotted around Hanoi’s Old Quarter.
 Just call in and an agent will arrange the trip for you.
-Tours usually consist of hotel pick-up and drop off within Hanoi, multiple stops of Ninh Binh’s top attractions, and lunch.
+Tours usually consist of hotel pick-up and drop-off within Hanoi, multiple stops of Ninh Binh’s top attractions, and lunch.

 Want to book your trip online for peace of mind?
 BOOK HERE!